LeinahI/Excel-Yourself/README.md

 # Excel Yourself
-Your only study plan you need to become a developer with cutting-edge skills in a technology industry like FAANG.
+Your only study plan you need to become a **softawre developer/engineer** with cutting-edge skills in a technology industry like **FAANG**.

 # Why am I doing this?
 - [Guy in my class faked his resume and got FAANG interviews and an offer.](https://www.reddit.com/r/csMajors/comments/s9628x/guy_in_my_class_faked_his_resume_and_got_faang/)